ChemEng stuff followers

 What is plastic injection?

 Plastic injection is a manufacturing technique based on pouring liquid plastic into a mold with a desired form.
-This proces is not knew and it is at the heart of almost all products you see in your daily life: from cars to spaceships passing through dishes and medical devices, for example.
+This process is not knew and it is at the heart of almost all products you see in your daily life: from cars to spaceships passing through dishes and medical devices, for example.

 For instance, the plastic bumper of a car is made by plastic injection.
 The same is true for the caps of some bottles.